jerinphilip/sentence-tokenizers/README.md

 # sentence-tokenizers

 This repository was used to prototype [Punkt](https://www.aclweb.org/anthology/J06-4003.pdf) based segmentation for Indian Languages, and has since been merged into [jerinphilip/ilmulti](https://github.com/jerinphilip/ilmulti/tree/master/ilmulti/segment/punkt_segmenter) and has been archived since.
+Training data is monolingual corpora extracted from the Press Information Bureau (PIB) website.

 Supports the following languages and a smaller abbreviation set: